eshwes01/FoodQuiz/README.md

 ## 3. Design choice

-  Easy, simple and user oriented design was created as well as the use of easy navigable buttons.
+  Easy, simple and clean ,user oriented design was created as well as the use of easy navigable buttons.
+High quality food images has been used for all questions to be visually appealling to the users of all ages.

 ## 4. Colour Scheme
   Light colour scheme and cool tone has applied throughout the page.
+Text shadow mainly is for

 ## 5. Typography / Fonts

-Google font "Josefin Sans" has used as developer think it matches with the themes of the quiz .
+  Google font **"Josefin Sans"** has used as developer thought it matches with the themes of the quiz attract user attention.
-Use consistent fonts across the whole design
+  Use consistent fonts across the whole design.

  ## 4. Wireframes